 Christmas cards are a traditional expression of seasonal goodwill and the sending of cards should be in this spirit, rather than as a means of self-promotion.

 Christmas cards are traditionally sent in envelopes with diagonal flaps.
-Always use stamps on Christmas cards (preferably with a seasonal theme) - putting your personal cards through the office franking machine looks careless.
+Always use stamps on Christmas cards – avoid putting personal cards through the office franking machine.